danielmorgan/curse-of-strahd-notes/README.md

 * Hekktor's head on a pike in the road, pinecone in eye socket and letter in mouth, disappeared in a flash of lightning
 * Shapeshifters in Vallaki
 * Travelling man from the circus, unleashed a sabretooth tiger during the festivities, chased out of town
-* Baron and Isaac come to vet us, Isaac is escorting us around town because we got kicked out
+* Baron and Izek come to vet us, Izek is escorting us around town because we got kicked out
 * Raven sigil covered guy outside tavern
 * Urwin talking to chainmail covered man
 * Both turn out to be the new PCs, interviewed to join the party
-* Isaac drunk and passed out
+* Izek drunk and passed out
 * Vasiliy tells us Ireena has been kidnappeed
 * Purple flashes from Baron's attic
 * Ilasah's daughter is dead - drunk man found body, told to us by Blinski
-* Isaac buys toys from Blinski
+* Izek buys toys from Blinski
 * Mentor was Fritz Von Ghreer
 * Blinski got his monkey from circus man
 * Clockwork man, made by mentor, in Castle Ravenloft.
 If we recover it Blinski will give us his monkey Mojo.